Probabilistic Interpolation of Quantum Rotation Angles: Probabilistic Angle Interpolation

 \cref{fig:fig1} illustrates a physical device that can perfectly perform parametrised gates $\mathcal{R}(\Theta_k)$ but only with a finite angular resolution of $B$ bits as

-We presently observe that the generalisation to an irregularly distributed (non-linear) set of angles is straightforward.
+and we detail below the generalisation to non-uniformly distributed (non-linear) set of angles.
 We define any continuous rotation angle as an overrotation of one of the discrete settings $\mathcal{R}(\Theta_k {+} \theta)$ by an angle $0 \leq \theta < \Delta$.
 Given a relative position $\lambda = \theta/\Delta$ between two discrete settings, the most simple solution would be to round to the nearest notch; however this leads to systematic coherent errors, and in the numerics that we later present we observe that this effect can be remarkably severe.
 A less naive approach would involve randomly switching between two nearest notch settings $\Theta_k$ and $\Theta_{k+1}$ with probabilities $\lambda$ and $(1-\lambda)$, respectively, see \cref{app:approximate}.
 However, on average one obtains a non-unitary operation that can result in an exponential decrease of the fidelity of the quantum state with the number of parametrised gates $\nu$ in the circuit.

 PAI randomly chooses one of three allowed notch settings for each parametrised gate in a circuit and exactly implements the desired continuous rotation angle by post processing measurement outcomes.
 In particular, in each circuit execution we randomly choose either the nearest two notch settings $\Theta_k$ and $\Theta_{k+1}$ or with a small probability we choose the antipolar angle setting $\Theta_k{+} \pi$ as illustrated in \cref{fig:fig1}.
 When estimating expected values with PAI, the individual circuit outputs are multiplied by a sign $-1$ whenever the third rotation angle was chosen.